 But the actual showstopper is the unique volume control.
 It’s embedded in an oval form and allows careful volume adjustment via a solid knob that also glows in the colors according to the volume.

 Chord does know how much men like to play with knobs (there is a dedicated YouTube channel for that) and they did a perfect job there.
-If you are using Hugo in a dim environment, he will definitely draw your attention in a positive way.
+If you are using Hugo in a dim environment, he will positively draw your attention.

 Personally, I like how the names Chord and Hugo are punched into the aluminum housing, Chord is self-confident enough not to plaster their name on the device, yet there will be very few people confusing Hugo with another DAC or amp.